rcmaniac25/DotBlackBerry/README.md

 It is expected that you have Mono installed and have downloaded MonoBerry.

 Section #2: Check the executable/libraries that you have created, specifically it's dependencies.
 List each runtime dependency (as opposed to downloaded packages):
--For mscorlib, link to {MonoBerry}/target/lib/mscorlib.dll.
+* For mscorlib, link to {MonoBerry}/target/lib/mscorlib.dll.
--For all other libs, link to the Mono lib (for .Net 4.5) for the source.
+* For all other libs, link to the Mono lib (for .Net 4.5) for the source.
--Change all link references from 4.0 to 4.5 (since the build should be for .Net 4.5)
+* Change all link references from 4.0 to 4.5 (since the build should be for .Net 4.5)

 Section #3: Change the runtime links:
--mono should point to {MonoBerry}/target/target/armle-v7/bin/mono -libgdiplus.so.1 should point to {MonoBerry}/target/target/armle-v7/lib/libgdiplus.so.1
+* mono should point to {MonoBerry}/target/target/armle-v7/bin/mono
+* libgdiplus.so.1 should point to {MonoBerry}/target/target/armle-v7/lib/libgdiplus.so.1

 Section #4: Change resources and binaries.
 While it currently points to your application's Debug directory, if you are missing additional dependencies, you may need to add additional asset copies.